National Hispanic Heritage Month

 Celebrating National Hispanic Heritage Month

-Since our WPCCU Diversity, Equity, Inclusion and Belonging (DEIB) Committee established 3+ years ago, each month we’ve focused on ways that the credit union can celebrate the heritage and cultures of our employees and members.
+Since our WPCCU Diversity, Equity, Inclusion and Belonging (DEIB) Committee, we established more than 4 years ago, each month we’ve focused on ways that the credit union can celebrate the heritage and cultures of our employees, members and local communities.

 From September 15 to October 15, National Hispanic Heritage Month honors the ethnicities and contributions of both Hispanic and Latino Americans.
 Since 1968, this was observed for a week which was started under President Lyndon Johnson.
 In 1988, President Ronald Reagan expanded it to cover a 30-day period which we continue to observe today.